hbc/NGS_Data_Analysis_Course/lessons/07_rnaseq_worksflow.md

 ```

-In the script, we will eventually loop over all of our files and have the cluster work on each one in parallel.
+In the script, we will eventually loop over all of our files and have the cluster work on each one in serial, then in parallel.
 For now, we're going to work on just one to set up our workflow.
 To start we will use the trimmed first replicate in the Mov10 overexpression group, `Mov10_oe_1.qualtrim25.minlen35.fq`

 **NOTE: if you did not follow the last section, please execute the following command:** (this will copy over the required files into your home directory.)